Which sounds more exciting to you:

-There is a lot of violence in this series, because it is about police work and crimes.
+There is a lot of violence in this thriller series, because it is about police work and crimes.
 This show can teach you terms about the justice system, medical terms and police terms.
 For example, you will hear “crime scene,” the area where the crime happened, and “dismember,” to take something apart.

-“House of Cards” (2013 – present)
+“House of Cards” (2013-2018)

 “Suits” follows the lives of Harvey Specter and Mike Ross, who work as corporate lawyers—even though Ross is not a lawyer himself.
-The show is about their work (legal cases), relationship and personal lives.
+The show is about their work (legal cases), relationships and personal lives.

 You will hear different legal terms while watching this show, such as “witness,” someone who saw (witnessed) a crime, and “will and testament,” which is a document where you write what should happen with your possessions and money when you die.
 Because the legal cases (problems between two sides, which are resolved by lawyers in court) can be serious or violent, this show is also rated as mature.